Trial for the 2022–2023 Brazilian coup plot: Reactions and aftermath

 Right- and left-wing world leaders reacted to the trial following its results.

 Right-wing United States president Donald Trump answered a journalist's question about possible new sanctions on Brazil during a press conference on the assassination of Charlie Kirk, not making it clear whether they would be applied: "I watched the trial and I know him pretty well — foreign leader.
 I thought he was a good president of Brazil and it's very surprising that could happen, that's very much like they tried to do with me but they didn't get away with it at all."
 In a message on X, US Secretary of State Marco Rubio referred to Moraes as a "human rights abuser" and accused him of carrying out "political persecutions", saying the court's decision was unfair.

 Left-wing Chilean president Gabriel Boric stated that Brazilian democracy demonstrated resilience.
 Colombian president Gustavo Petro defended Bolsonaro's conviction: "Every coup plotter must be convicted.
 These are the rules of democracy."
+The leader of the Workers' Cause Party (PCO), Rui Costa Pimenta, described the conviction as a "political trial" with "rigged cards," in which the Supreme Federal Court (STF) acts as an arm of the "bourgeoisie."
+He warned that the decision could create a "martyr" and strengthen the far-right, as well as benefit a "third way" supported by "imperialism," which, in his view, would be a more unfavorable scenario for the Workers' Party than a direct contest against Bolsonaro.

 In Rio de Janeiro, the day after the conviction, thousands attended a carnival block – parades usually reserved for the early months of the year during carnival season – to celebrate the decision.

 Six days after the trial, Bolsonaro was diagnosed with skin cancer after a procedure found Squamous-cell carcinoma in lesions of his skin.